10022-NOC

 Job Titles

-Manager, energy asset joint venture
+Energy asset joint venture manager

 Education, Training and Skills

-• A bachelor's degree or college diploma in a field related to the business service provided is usually required.
+• A bachelor's degree or college diploma in a field related to the business service provided is usually required

-• Several years of experience in a field related to the business service provided are usually required.
+• Several years of experience in a field related to the business service provided are usually required

 • Licences, certificates or registration may be required for some business services managers.
-For example, accounting firm managers usually require accounting certification.
+For example, accounting firm managers usually require accounting certification

-• University studies in business administration may be required.
+• University studies in business administration may be required

 Education programs in B.C.